Macro Calculator

 Example macro split

-That makes it easier to compare different approaches, such as a higher-protein cut versus a more moderate maintenance plan.
+That makes it easier to compare different approaches, such as a higher-protein cut versus a more moderate maintenance plan, without letting protein climb just because total calories are high.

 Using macros as a starting point